kirmiziben10/node-discord-bot/README.md

 # node-discord-bot
- This is the same profet as my python version but in node.js
+ This is the same project as my python version but in node.js